 - Avoid providing shared food (platters, dips, trays).
 Single-serve or direct-service food avoids risk of cross-contamination.

-At this time, we are discouraging on-campus, indoor events and gatherings for the rest of the fall semester and into January.
+At this time, we are discouraging on-campus, indoor events and gatherings.
 Requests to hold necessary on-campus indoor events must be made through the event approval process, with clear rationale provided as to how the activity connects with Dal’s core mission and why the event needs to occur on-campus and in-person.
 Written confirmation from the administrative head (Dean for faculties, unit head for non-academic units) is also required.

 These will continue to be considered through the event approval process, subject to appropriate restrictions in keeping with Dalhousie protocols and Public Health guidance.

 Off-campus indoor events are discouraged at this time.
 Virtual events are preferred wherever possible.

 Any off-campus activity must, at a minimum, abide by Public Health requirements and legislated gathering limits as prescribed by the respective provincial government (Nova Scotia or New Brunswick, depending on where the activity takes place).
 This applies to travel to, attendance at and travel from the activity.
 Please refer to Nova Scotia’s protocols for gathering limits.